kavyachel/mappy/README.md

 **SQLite over Postgres**: Zero setup, just a file.
 No server process to manage.
 If this ever needed to scale I'd switch to Postgres with PostGIS for proper spatial indexing.
 Right now viewport queries are just `WHERE lat BETWEEN x AND y` which scans the table, but it's fast enough for thousands of pins.

 **Flask over FastAPI**: Every request just hits SQLite and returns.
 There's no I/O concurrency to benefit from async.
 Flask has less magic, no Pydantic models, no dependency injection, just route handlers.
 FastAPI's auto-generated docs are nice, but not worth the extra abstractions for a project this small.

+**Tags in a join table**: Tags live in a separate `tag` table linked to pins through a `pin_tags` many-to-many join table.
+This means tag filtering uses a proper `JOIN` query instead of string matching, which scales cleanly and avoids the fragility of parsing JSON blobs in SQL.

 **Viewport-scoped queries**: Pins are only fetched for the visible map area, not all at once.
 The sidebar list and markers always reflect what's on screen.
 The frontend re-fetches on every `moveend` event.
 React Query caches responses by rounded viewport coordinates on the client, so panning back to a recently visited area within 30 seconds reuses the cached data without hitting the server.